How can you solve perpetual problems that seem unsolvable?

 - You start resenting your partner

-If that’s your case, don’t worry, it’s never to late to start an open, honest communication.
+If that’s your case, don’t worry, it’s never too late to start an open, honest communication.

 It can help if your partner as well reads this article.
-Two of you is much more powerful than one.
+Two of you are much more powerful than one.